The wet form of age-related macular degeneration (wet AMD) can start suddenly. You won’t feel pain, but you might notice problems with your eyesight.

 Other symptoms may include:

-- An object’s size or color may look different when seen with one eye than with the other.
+- Seeing an object’s size or color differently with one eye than with the other.

 Less Common Symptoms

-Some symptoms of AMD don’t happen in many people.
-But you need to know about them in case they affect you.
+Some wet AMD symptoms aren’t common, but you need to know about them in case they affect you.

 You might have no problem at the center of your vision except when you look at a white wall.
-Then you’d see a dark patch there.
+Then you see a dark patch there.